In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 WHEN WILL THE FLYWHEEL COME TO A HALT?

-The flywheel will come to a halt once the fiat system ends, effectively eliminating the arbitrage opportunity between low fiat interest rates and high bitcoin growth rates.
 Moreover, Strategy loses its unique advantage once bitcoin is fully monetized, potentially becoming the primary store of value, and investors hold it by default, which would eliminate the need for exposure via regulated fiat-based financial vehicles.
 However, by then, Strategy should have acquired enough bitcoin to capitalize on its holdings.
-This is because we can assume, based on the Lindy Effect, which states that things that have lasted a long time will continue to endure, that the fiat system still has several decades ahead of it.

-This allows Strategy to capitalize on the arbitrage between its bitcoin holdings and its market value during periods when bitcoin’s price is rising for the foreseeable future.
 Afterwards, Strategy simply either benefits from bitcoin’s price increases driven by rising productivity or by transforming into a bank-like institution that leverages its bitcoin holdings through lending, providing liquidity to the Lightning Network, or other financial activities.

 CRITICISM AND RISKS OF STRATEGY’S BITCOIN TREASURY MODEL

 Many fear that Saylor or Strategy, with their large bitcoin holdings, could exert influence over Bitcoin.
 Although Saylor certainly has influence over people, because he is a celebrity, he cannot alter the Bitcoin Core software.
-The blocksize wars of 2017 demonstrated that the network operates in a decentralized manner, relying on node runners rather than influential Bitcoin businesses or hodlers.

 While it is true that a prominent figure like Michael Saylor can attract attention and bring more capital into the market, Bitcoin’s value proposition does not rest on a single spokesperson.
-Instead, it flows from fundamental properties such as a predictable issuance schedule, global accessibility, cryptographic security, and a robust community of decentralized node operators.

 Large-scale accumulation or aggressive “pumping” cannot override the network’s neutral treatment of all transactions or inflate bitcoin’s supply beyond the consensus rules (Rochard, 2025).

-Furthermore, since the flywheel will eventually come to an end, Strategy’s approach does not lead to a complete centralization of bitcoin holdings.
 It may seem that way because, as a pioneer, Strategy took advantage of the opportunity to invest inexpensive fiat loans into bitcoin on a large scale early on.
 However, over time, more companies will follow suit.
 Because Michael Saylor took the risk early, he will be rewarded, that's simply how the market works.

 A potential risk is dilution from repaying debt if convertibles do not convert into equity, especially if capital must be raised under unfavorable terms.
 In 2021, even with a strong balance sheet, lenders demanded over 6% interest on Strategy’s bonds.
-In a worst-case scenario, the company might need to sell bitcoin to meet obligations.
-But, this is highly unlikely, as Strategy has structured its convertibles to convert with long maturities, aligning stock appreciation with bitcoin’s rise.

 Furthermore, with $464 million in annual revenue, the company generates enough cash flow to service its obligations and finance its debt repayments.